DCC-UAB/dlnn-project_ia-group_1/README.md

 # Buisness Detection

-In this GitHub repository, you can find all the necessary code of our implementation of a Business classification problem, where given an image, our model is able to classify it to one of the different propsed classes.
+In this GitHub repository, you can find all the necessary code of our implementation of a Business classification problem, where given an image, our model is able to classify it to one of the different proposed classes.

 In the dataset we can find 28 different business categories, which can be for instance: Bakery, Book Store, Motel and many others.
 As well as 24,255 images in total.
 In order to be able to obtain the images used for this task, you can click http://isis-data.science.uva.nl/jvgemert/images.tar.gz to directly download them.